Find Grad Schools

 11 Yearly Graduations

 University of Southern Mississippi tops the list of the most popular school in the U.S. for other computer science majors who are seeking their doctor's degree.
 Each year, around 14,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,508 per year, while in-state graduate students, on average, pay $9,508 per year.
+The average in-state tuition for full-time undergraduates is $9,340 per year, while in-state graduate students, on average, pay $9,340 per year.
 During the most recent year for which we have data, 11 people received their doctor's degree in other computer science from Southern Miss.
-Of these students, 20% were women and 20% were members of underrepresented racial-ethnic groups.
+About 33% of this group were women, and 83% were students from an underrepresented racial-ethnic group.

 #2